Unsupervised Imputation of Non-ignorably Missing Data Using Importance-Weighted Autoencoders: Numerical Results

-Figure \ref{fig:TOYZ100} shows the average L1 distance yielded by each method, stratified by the simulated mechanism of missingness.
-We note that for each these simulations, we utilize all features in NIMIWAE's mask decoder network, although only one feature is involved under the true missingness model.
-Despite this, NIMIWAE consistently yields drastically greater performance compared to other methods under MNAR missingness, while yielding an average L1 that is comparable to other MAR methods in the MCAR and MAR cases.
-This demonstrates that the neural network is able to learn the correct underlying missingness model under MNAR despite overspecification.
-This can be exceptionally useful for real EHR data, where the true covariates of the missingness model under MNAR may not be known a priori.
+Figure \ref{fig:simsN100K} shows the results pertaining to $n=100,000$.
+Error bars represented the variability in performance across 5 simulations.
+Despite the overparameterized missingness model, NIMIWAE consistently yields improved imputation performance compared to other methods under MNAR missingness, while yielding an average L1 that is comparable to other methods in the MCAR and MAR cases, under these conditions assuming large sample sizes.
+This can be exceptionally useful for many real data applications, where the true covariates of the missingness model may not be known \textit{a priori}.
+In estimating $\boldsymbol{\beta}$, we see that NIMIWAE yields a lower average percent bias under MNAR missingness, while MICE, IMIWAE, and NIMIWAE perform similarly under MCAR or MAR missingness.

-One may also be interested in the performance of these missing data methods in lower-dimensional data.
-Thus, we simulated datasets of smaller dimensions ($p=8$), and similarly imputed each dataset.
-Results of this analysis can be found in Section 2.4 of the supplementary materials.
-Details and values of the hyperparameters that were searched for all datasets, including these simulated datasets, can be found in Section 2.5 of the supplementary materials.